Western State Hospital (Washington): History

 The facility was established in Washington Territory as Fort Steilacoom Asylum in 1871, predating statehood by almost 20 years, in former buildings of Fort Steilacoom, which was a U.S. Army post from 1849 to 1868.
 In 1875, the territorial government took control due to complaints about patient neglect, brutal abuse and poor living conditions.

 The original buildings of the asylum were demolished in 1886 to make way for a larger structure.
 It was renamed Western Washington Hospital for the Insane and the main ward was completed in 1887.
 In each of the following decades numerous out-buildings were constructed.
 In 1915, it was renamed Western State Hospital and grew in various stages.
 One of its better known patients was Frances Farmer.

-Recent controversies
+Incidents and controversies

+On May 7, 1915, M. A Thompson of Tacoma was found dead in his cot after he had been strangled by his own sheets while attempting to get free.
+He had been committed the previous day and had been strapped to his bed due to violent behavior.

+On May 24, 1915, the body of E. H. Hochsttler of Aberdeen was found at Salmon Beach in Tacoma.
+He had committed suicide by tying a weight around his neck before drowning himself.
+He had escaped from Western State three days prior.

+Before the 2000s, a facilities worker found a shed full of cremated human remains packed into tobacco tins and canning jars.
-Following news reports concerning serious understaffing at the hospital and several involuntarily committed patients escaping, including a person accused of murder, on Tuesday, April 12, 2016, governor Jay Inslee fired Western State Hospital's Chief Executive Officer, Ron Adler.

-The escape follows years of other problems including workplace discrimination, sexual harassment lawsuits, and excessively long patient admission times.
+Following news reports of hospital worker understaffing and several involuntarily committed patients escaping, including a person accused of murder, Governor Jay Inslee fired Western State Hospital's Chief Executive Officer, Ron Adler, on Tuesday, April 12, 2016.
+This also followed years of litigation involving workplace discrimination, sexual harassment, and excessively long patient admission times.